ckd protein calculator

 • Reduced acid load: Helps prevent metabolic acidosis

-• Fiber benefits: Reduces uremic toxins and constipation
+• Fibre benefits: Reduces uremic toxins and constipation

 • Cardiovascular protection: Lower saturated fat content